afadesigns/envkeep/docs/how-to/multi-profile-validation.md

 Envkeep resolves every profile path relative to the spec directory and expands user home markers such as `~/service.env`.
 When you need to point at a different checkout (for example, CI workspaces), supply `--profile-base /path/to/checkout` to override the resolution root.

+The text output concludes with a "Resolved profile paths" section that lists each profile alongside both its declared `env_file` value and the absolute path Envkeep validated, making it easy to audit which files were inspected.

 ## Target specific profiles

 Limit validation to one profile when you only need to audit a subset.